opensim-org/opensim-core/doc/APIGuide.md

   ~~~

 ## IV.
 Initializing and Recalling the State {#initstatefromproperties}
 1. It is good practice to initialize your component’s state variables, so that the component and the Model as a whole can simulate without user input.
 For example, Coordinates maintain "default_value" and "default_speed" properties for this purpose.
-The translation from properties to state variable values is implemented by `void extendInitStateFromProperties(SimTK::State& state) const`, which you can override to initialize all the state variables your component has added from properties you have defined.
+The translation from properties to state variable values is implemented by `void OpenSim::Component::extendInitStateFromProperties(SimTK::State& state) const`, which you can override to initialize all the component's state variables from properties.
   ~~~cpp
   void extendInitStateFromProperties(SimTK::State& s) const override {
       Super::extendInitStateFromProperties(s);
       setStateVariableValue(s, "activation", get_default_activation());
   }
   ~~~
-2. Similarly, overriding `void extendSetPropertiesFromState(const SimTK::State& state)` enables you to perform the inverse operation and to update the property (for example the default_value) from the value in the State, for instance after a forward simulation.
+2. Overriding `void OpenSim::Component::extendSetPropertiesFromState(const SimTK::State& state)` enables you to perform the inverse operation and to update the property (e.g., the default_value) from the value in the State, for instance after a forward simulation.
 Ideally, your component should enable a simulation to be stopped, the state values held as properties, the model saved, then reloaded, initialized from its properties and the simulation resumed, such that concatenation of the two simulations is identical to performing a single simulation of longer duration.
   ~~~cpp
   void extendSetPropertiesFromState(const SimTK::State& s) const override {
       Super::extendSetPropertiesFromState(s);